 The key to successful audio restoration lies in your ability to correctly analyze the situation—much like a doctor recognizing symptoms that point to a certain illness.

-Constantly honing the ear to distinguish the noises and audio events that need to be corrected can be a life-long, never-ending quest.
-Fortunately, spectrogram technology—which is included in our award-winning audio repair toolkit, RX—makes this task easier by providing a visual representation of audio.
+Constantly training your ear to distinguish the noises and audio events that need to be corrected can be a life-long endeavor.
+Fortunately, as explained previously, spectrogram technology makes this task easier by representing those audio events visually.

 The aim of any good visualization tool for audio repair and restoration is to provide you with more information about an audible problem.
 This not only helps inform your editing decisions, but, in the case of a spectrogram display, can provide new, exciting ways to edit audio—especially when used in tandem with a waveform display.

 Not all spectrograms are created equal.
 An algorithm known as the “Fast Fourier Transform,” or FFT for short, is used to compute this visual display.
-Many products that feature a spectrogram display allow you to adjust the size of the FFT, but what does this mean for audio repair and restoration?
+Many plug-ins that feature a spectrogram display allow you to adjust the size of the FFT, but what does this mean for audio repair and restoration?
 Changing the FFT size will change the way the algorithm computes the spectrogram, causing it to look different.
-Depending on the type of audio you’re working with and visualizing, this may help.
+Depending on the type of audio you’re working with and visualizing, changing the FFT size may help.

-As a rule, higher FFT sizes give you more detail in frequencies (frequency resolution), while lower FFT sizes give you more detail in time (time resolution).
+As a rule, higher FFT sizes give you more detail in frequencies, referred to as frequency resolution, while lower FFT sizes give you more detail in time, referred to as time resolution.